-'One Ring' phone scam: Do not return phone calls
+'One Ring' phone scam: do not return phone calls

 The BBB stated in a media release that consumers who receive calls from a number that is unknown to them should not call the number back.

-The phone numbers may appear to be from a local number with familiar area codes.
-However, they seem to be generating from Sierra Leone, West Africa and Spain with area code 232.
+While the phone numbers may appear to be from a local number with familiar area codes, they seem to be generating from Sierra Leone, West Africa and Spain with area code 232.

 Calling that number back may have the consumer making an international phone call, or calling a local exchange, only to be put on hold and transferred to an international number.
 All the while, they incur long-distance phone charges.